Tompkins Wake: History

 While the firm still bears its founders' names, it did become Tompkins, Wake, Paterson and Bathgate during the 1960s through to the 1980s when it returned to Tompkins Wake.

 The firm famously launched the "Case for Hamilton" in 2009, threatening to sue the rest of New Zealand because it was difficult to recruit lawyers.

 In November 2010 Tompkins Wake acquired Swarbrick Dixon to create Hamilton's largest law firm.
 The firm then opened its Auckland office in 2012 and in November 2014 Tompkins Wake merged with Davys Burton in Rotorua.

-Current partners

-The current partnership of Tompkins Wake are:

-Bridget Parham, Bryce Davey, Campbell Stewart, Catriona Gordon, Chen Jiang, Daniel Erickson, Fraser Wood, James MacGillivray, Karina McLuskie, Kate Cornegé, Kate Sullivan, Kate Searancke, Kerri Dewe, Mark Hammond, Mark Renner, Michael Shanahan, Peter Duncan, Peter Fanning, Philip Monahan, Phil Taylor, Scott Ratuki, Shelley Slade-Gully, Stephanie Ambler, Theresa Le Bas, Tom Arieli, Wayne Hofer, Zandra Wackenier.